 At this point, I would allow students to collaborate with one another in small groups or partnerships and strategize a quick interview plan, and whenever students are ready, they can begin asking questions.
 Finally, the idea is for them to prepare some sort of deliverable by the end of class.

 Deliverable for this Lesson on Teaching Research

 The deliverable I ask for depends on my goals for the assignment.
 Perhaps this is a paragraph response to the research question.
-The important point is to give students a collaborative goal, so I usually ask for a single response per group of 3-6.
+However, the important point is to give students a collaborative goal, so I usually ask for a single response per group of 3-6.

 The deliverable could be a definitive answer to the original research question.
-The deliverable may also be a reflection on research methods.
-However, regardless of the deliverable make sure you can assess the work for understanding.
+Alternatively, the deliverable may also be a reflection on research methods.
+Regardless of the deliverable make sure you can assess the work for understanding.